Ida Pavlichenko: Early life and education

 Pavlichenko was born in Azerbaijan.
 Pavlichenko completed her Master of Science in physics at the Lomonosov Moscow State University in Russia, graduating summa cum laude in 2010.
 Working under the mentorship of Aziz M. Muzafarov, Pavlichenko pioneered the design of novel multi-arm star-like polymethylsiloxane polymers.
 They explored the behavior and characterized the properties of these nano-sized molecules at the air-water interface.

-At the completion of her Master's, Pavlichenko won the IDK-NBT fellowship which she used to pursue her graduate training in Inorganic Chemistry at the Ludwig Maximilian University of Munich in Germany.
+At the completion of her Master's, Pavlichenko won the IDK-NBT fellowship which she used to pursue her graduate training in Inorganic Chemistry at LMU Munich in Germany.
 During her time at the Max Planck Institute for Solid State Research at LMU, Pavlichenko studied under the mentorship of Bettina V. Lotsch and worked to develop novel highly sensitive photonic crystals that could detect chemical and physical stimuli.
 Photonic crystals are incredible structures that reflect only highly specific wavelengths of light due to the periodically arranged nanostructure of the photonic crystals.
 Since the structure is at the sub-nanometer scale, small changes are detected as dramatic changes in the colour of light reflected.
 Pavlichenko and her team harnessed this unique property of photonic crystals and began to design them such that they would absorb specific types of molecules and thus act as sensors for the presence of these molecules in the environment.
 One type of sensor she designed was a thermally tunable and environmentally responsive 1D photonic crystal.
 The mesoporous structure led to highly sensitive changes in refractive index based on humidity and was capable of producing a dramatic spectral shift within a humidity range of 25% to 55%.
 The opportunity to create a sensing platform with an optical readout would revolutionize the speed and accuracy of diagnosis and detection and potentially be more affordable than current sensor technologies.
 Pavlichenko's thesis was titled “Stimuli-responsive photonic sensors: Towards an integrated electrophotonic detection platform”.